12 house plants for shade

 Most hoyas are epiphytic plants that non-parasitically attach themselves to other plants, using them as a growth support or anchor.
 They'll thrive in a bright but shady area indoors, and most produce umbels of deliciously scented flowers to perfume the home.

 Cast iron plant

 In warmer climates, aspidistras can often be spotted thriving in great pots sited in the darkest courtyards, surrounded on all sides by tall buildings.
 Indoors, they're ideal for your darkest spots.

-Mother-in-law’s tongue, Sansevieria trifasciata, has sword-like leaves with yellow edges.
+Also known as snake plant, Mother-in-law’s tongue has sword-like leaves with yellow edges.
 It does best in bright light, out of direct sun, but will tolerate shade.
 Wait for the compost to dry out before watering and water sparingly in winter.

 Peace lily, Spathiphyllum wallisii, is a low maintenance house plant with glossy green leaves and occasional white flowers, which are called spathes.
 It does best in a bright spot out of direct sunshine but will also tolerate shade.

 - Buy peace lilies from Crocus